 In the 21st century, there are methods through which we can create products and services which are attractive to users.
-They are cheaper, more efficient and more environmentally friendly than producing something that people don’t want or need.
+They are cheaper, more efficient, and more environmentally friendly than producing something that people don’t want or need.
 Simon Gough designs human-centered services.
-Lucy Knight has one of the most desired job titles in the world – she is a data scientist.
-In this interview, they talk about what their day-to-day work looks like and why their services should be used by companies and cities.
+Lucy Knight has one of the most desired job titles globally – she is a data scientist.
+In this interview, they talk about what their day-to-day work looks like and why companies and cities should use their services.
 You will also learn more about the workshops they facilitated in Košice.

 What is design thinking and what it’s used for

 A human approach to creating things is a way of thinking that tries to understand people.
 Designers must be aware of people’s problems and desires.
 They have to find possible and reasonable solutions to existing issues.
 The information they collect will be used later when creating a product prototype.
-“My work is about creative and effective exploration of human needs.
+“My work is about the creative and effective exploration of human needs.
 Companies try to save as much money as possible during the production process, and they usually skip this step.
-They invest right away in the production of something about which they later learn doesn’t work and their customers don’t actually want it,” says Simon from The Data Place.
-He thinks it’s much better for the companies to first invest into the research of people’s needs and produce a product prototype based on that.
+They invest right away in the production of something about which they later learn doesn’t work, and their customers don’t actually want it,” says Simon from The Data Place.
+He thinks it’s much better for the companies to first invest in people’s needs and produce a product prototype.
 Ultimately, it will always end up being much cheaper for the companies than the other way around.

 How to design services

-Buying a cup of coffee, visiting a doctor or paying online via card are services which are constantly being used.
+Buying a cup of coffee, visiting a doctor, or paying online via card are services that are constantly being used.
 Whether they work or not is the result of their design and setup.
-Simon says that the combination of design thinking and services creates new tools with which we can better evaluate the performance of products and then improve it.
+Simon says that the combination of design thinking and services creates new tools to better evaluate the performance of products and then improve them.
 In practice, the process starts with a brief description of the problem.
-The next step is to actively get to know people.
-You have to observe their behavior and motivation, you should ask them a lot of questions and their answers should be quick and intuitive.
+The next step is to get to know people actively.
+You have to observe their behavior and motivation.
+It would help if you asked them many questions, and their answers should be quick and intuitive.

-For example, if a hospital has a problem with the way one of its departments functions, its representatives may say that the emergency room doesn’t work well.
-There might be a lot of patients who are left unattended in the hallway for a long time, they are unhappy about waiting time and confused about the way the department works.
+For example, if a hospital has a problem with its departments’ conditions, its representatives may say that the emergency room doesn’t work well.
+There might be a lot of patients who are left unattended in the hallway for a long time.
+They are unhappy about waiting time and confused about the way the department works.
 “In such a case, we will first talk to the staff and then to the patients who we will observe closely for a while.
 We will be interested in how they move in space, how they look and behave,” explains Simon.
-Based on the findings, research will be formalised on which they can rely in the future.
+Based on the findings, research will be formalized on which they can rely in the future.
 Then they will work on creating a test plan and suggest possible solutions.
 “I’m a fan of repairing things, not destroying them and re-creating them from scratch.
 It is important to think about differences, look for new approaches and ways of looking at human needs.
-It would be much cheaper to implement a new way of functioning at the emergency department or to improve its space, rather than to build a new one.
-If we test new ideas throughout the process, we will learn a lot from it and it will be much easier to work on similar projects in the future.
+It would be much cheaper to implement a new way of functioning at the emergency department or improve its space rather than build a new one.
+If we test new ideas throughout the process, we will learn a lot from them, and it will be much easier to work on similar projects in the future.
 We should try things that we haven’t tried before more often.
 Thanks to that, we can only move forward,” he adds.

 One of the most desired jobs

-If we combine the job of a programmer and a statistician, we get a relatively new position – data scientist.
-Lucy Knight from The Data Place searches for data, creates analysis, visualizations, statistics, and machine learning models.
+If we combine a programmer and a statistician, we get a relatively new position – data scientist.
+Lucy Knight from The Data Place searches for data and creates analysis, visualizations, statistics, machine learning models.
 “In this work, you need to be knowledgeable in different areas and possess multiple technical skills, but you don’t have to be an expert in everything.
-It is important to meaningfully bring together everything you have found out.”
-Scientific data is used primarily by large organizations such as banks, accommodation platforms, newspapers or websites.
-This job position requires both, a technically skilled person and creative person who will complement the data with a story, picture or infographics.
+It is important to bring together everything you have found out meaningfully.
+Scientific data is used primarily by large organizations such as banks, accommodation platforms, newspapers, or websites.
+This job position requires both a technically skilled person and a creative person who will complement the data with a story, picture, or infographics.
 “This position didn’t exist in the past.
-It’s a modern matter that can transform data into really useful things,” adds Lucy.
+It’s a modern matter that can transform data into beneficial things,” adds Lucy.

 The city should also understand its inhabitants

 Cities should care about effective investments, as their budget comes predominantly from the people.
-If they identify and correct the deficiencies of their products during their development, they will save a lot more money as compared to if they were to produce something useless that no one would want.
+If they identify and correct their products’ deficiencies during their development, they will save a lot more money compared to if they were to produce something useless that no one would want.
 “If we do not engage end-users in the production process, we will never know what they really want and need.
 Producing in this way is a waste of time and resources.
 To understand people is to help them live a better life.
 This is the best argument for the city to take advantage of human-centered design.
 Thanks to this, they can find creative solutions to problems,” adds Simon.

 Lucy says cities shouldn’t have a monopoly on data.
 Many people need them to do their jobs better and make their lives easier.
-If these individuals come together and share data with each other, they can gain new perspectives and ideas.
-It is them, who can innovate because the country’s government must be stable, safe and consistent.
+If these individuals come together and share data, they can gain new perspectives and ideas.
+They can innovate because the country’s government must be stable, safe, and consistent.
 It cannot afford to experiment too much.
 Therefore, it is more important to share data with innovators, which costs nothing.
-This allows innovators to come up with new solutions, for which they will receive money – on the contrary – and this is also beneficial for the government, as it will generate economic, cultural and social benefits.
+This allows innovators to come up with new solutions for which they will receive money – on the contrary – and this is also beneficial for the government, as it will generate economic, cultural, and social benefits.